sayalisa2li7/kube-doc-jenkins-gcp/README.md

 **Configure Jenkins credentials**:

-- Add credentials to Jenkins to authenticate with the Docker registry and Kubernetes cluster.
+- Add credentials to Jenkins to authenticate with the Google Docker registry and Kubernetes cluster.